Research Degrees in Environmental Sciences

 If you would like to find out more about the research degrees offered please contact the lead researcher of the research area you are interested in.

-If you would like to download an application form please visit our applications page.
-Applicants must complete a Postgraduate Research application form (AR3) and an application reference form.
+be found can be found here.
 As part of the process you'll have to write a research proposal - we've provided some guidance for your proposal (word doc) as well as a template (word doc) that you might consider using.

 Sponsorship may be available for exceptional candidates.
 If you would like to find out more about financial matters visit the University financial pages.